keghub/breakAway/Sanity-Vercel/docs/nextjs/setup.md

 ### Create a NextJS project:
-Create a new folder for the "web" project next to the "studio" folder on disk in for the project
+Create a new folder for the "web" project next to the "studio" folder on disk for the project

 In the newly created folder, run the following command `npx create-next-app@latest`